 What advice would you give lawyers to do a better job for their clients?

-You’ve been practicing in the area of family law, either as a judge or in your private practice, for 17 years.
-Have you seen things change?
+You’ve been practicing in the area of family law, either as a judge or in private practice as a family lawyer, for 17 years.
+How have you seen things change over the years?